22 Highlights of Shikotsu-Toya National Park

 Lake Toya Visitor Center & Volcanic Science Museum

-To truly understand Lake Toya’s stunning beauty—forged by the dynamic activity of Mt.
-Usu—start your visit at …
+Lake Toya’s stunning beauty was forged by the dynamic activity of Mt.
+Usu.
+To fully appreciate it, start your visit at the…

 Lake Toya Visitor Center & Volcanic Science Museum